GreenDelta/usio/README.md

 Additionally, the different build steps are independent from each other and consume and produce simple data formats.
-Thus, it should be possible to update the data sources (e.g. use the BEA 2007 statistics) without much effort.
+Thus, it should be possible to update the data sources (e.g. by using the BEA 2007 statistics) without much effort.

 The CSV matrix format